PJoll/PJOLL/README.md

 ### Hi there 👋
 My name is Peter and I am an aspiring developer.
 My goal is to join a vibrant team that will utilize my front and back end skills.

+🔭 I’m currently working on a diary app in C# and React to create a fun space to collect thoguths.

+My favourite language is Javascript and really enjoy React Js.

+Outside of coding i love anything NBA,AFL,reading and video games
+Pronouns: He/Him

 <!--
 **PJoll/PJOLL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.